dialexa/pleco/README.md

 package to view the usage for each function.

 ### Prerequisites
-Before we dive into the functions that are provided, `db-graphql-filter` has some prerequisites that must be met for the functions to work.
+Before we dive into the functions that are provided, `db-query-utils` has some prerequisites that must be met for the functions to work.
 Because of the nature of supporting multiple query builders, extensions must be used to properly call the methods.
-To convert your query builder to the generic query builder that `db-graphql-filter` uses, refer to the extension library documentation.
+To convert your query builder to the generic query builder that `db-query-utils` uses, refer to the extension library documentation.

 For more information about the generic query builder, refer to the [Extensions section](#extensions)

-Note that all of the examples in this README are using the `db-graphql-filter-knex` extension.
+Note that all of the examples in this README are using the `db-query-utils-knex` extension.

 ### getFilterQuery
 This function forms the filter query.
 The arguments are